 The process for choosing and implementing an online fundraising system is much the same as it would be for any new software.

-- Collect your requirements and understand your business processes (including how you currently handle donations, banking, finance reporting, collecting donor data etc).
+- Collect your requirements, including non-functional requirements and understand your business processes (including how you currently handle donations, banking, finance reporting, collecting donor data etc).

 - Research potential providers – do online searches, ask other organisations for recommendations.